maxadamo/galera_maxscale/README.md

 ## Limitations

-- not tested yet on ipv4 only (it should work)
+- minor version supports only latest and installed (in other words, only major versions are supported)
-- minor version, within the same major, supports only latest and installed
+- not yet tested on ipv4 only (it should work)

 ## Development